Save tax by contributing extra $ into super

 1- If your Adjusted Taxable Income (ATI) is above $250,000 ALL concessional super contributions will be subject to the additional 15% Division 293 tax

-2- If age over 67 then you may need to pass a work test
+2- Depending on your age you may need to pass a work test

 3- Concessional Contributions Caps apply